sreilly1977/dlh-cyber_security/network_security/0x01_passive_reconnaissance/README.md

-3-txt_record.sh - A bash script that retrieve the TXT record of a specified domain using nslookup command 4-dig_all.sh - A bash script that retrieve All record of a specified domain using dig command 5-subfinder.sh - A bash script that fetch subdomains of given domain using subfinder command
+3-txt_record.sh - A bash script that retrieve the TXT record of a specified domain using nslookup command 4-dig_all.sh - A bash script that retrieve All record of a specified domain using dig command 5-subfinder.sh - A bash script that fetch subdomains of given domain using subfinder command dig-full-output - A better dig script as NSs no longer give full output to dig ANY